 If someone told you to pour milk on your plants, would you do it?
 Probably not.
-But, today I am going to tell you why you could (and should) use milk as a fertilizer for your plants.
+But, today I will tell you why you could (and should) use milk as a fertilizer for your plants.

 I remember visiting my Aunt Pam and Uncle Bernie as a kid and watching them save food scraps, milk, eggs, and other compostable items.
-Then we would get to go on a little fun trip to their backyard and spread the compostable goods into their garden area.
-My favorite was throwing the egg shells and then stepping on them to hear them crack even more.
+Then we would take a fun trip to their backyard and spread the compostable goods into their garden area.
+My favorite was throwing the eggshells and then stepping on them to hear them crack even more.
 I also remember pouring expired whole milk from a carton – BUT – I never questioned, “why milk?” until now.

 The Benefits of Using Milk As A Garden & Houseplant Fertilizer

 Believe it or not, milk has been used as fertilizer for centuries.
 All the reasons that make milk healthy for humans are why it is also great for plants!
 The calcium keeps plants from drooping, vitamin B is essential to plant growth, and other proteins in the milk keep plants from developing infections.

 But how do you use milk as a fertilizer?

 It’s important to note that milk should not be left undiluted and used as fertilizer.
 If you pour milk directly from the carton into the soil surrounding the plant, it will spoil quickly, making your garden smell and potentially grow mold.
 The key is finding a balance for the amount of milk you plan to use in your garden and indoor houseplants.